HeloiseS/atlasvras/docs/source/el01z.rst

 .. note::
    Eventually I *will* add a new garbage collecting policy to get rid of the purgatory concept.
-The reason it exists is that I was panicked at the idea of garbaging an alert that was actually real.
+The reason it exists is that I was panicked at the idea of garbaging an alert that was actually real and I made garbaging policies that were conservative.

 Comparing Old and New Models